Abhishek200416/Alert-Whisperer/README.md

 Transform alert chaos into actionable incidents through deterministic correlation algorithms

 #### 2. **AI-Augmented Decision Making**
-Hybrid AI system (Gemini + Bedrock) with deterministic fallback for 100% reliability
+Intelligent rule-based system with AI assistance and human oversight for 100% reliability

-#### 3. **Zero-Touch Remediation**
+#### 3. **Intelligent Automation with Human Oversight**
-Automated self-healing for 25% of incidents with risk-based approval workflows
+Rule-based self-healing for 25% of low-risk incidents, human approval for critical operations

 #### 4. **Real-Time Visibility**
 WebSocket-powered dashboards with sub-second latency for 10,000+ concurrent users